 - 1. Recognize, critically analyze and apply the conceptual frameworks and theoretical models underpinning physiotherapy practice - 2.
 Demonstrate comprehension of background knowledge that informs sound physiotherapy practice - 3.
 Demonstrate the ability to use online resources and technologies in professional development - 4.
 Display a professional commitment to ethical practice by adhering to codes of conduct and moral frameworks that govern the practice of physiotherapy - 5.
 Evaluate the importance of and critically appraise research findings to inform evidence-based practice such that these skills could be utilized in continuing self-development - 6.
 Implement clinical reasoning, reflection, decision-making, and skilful application of physiotherapy techniques to deliver optimum physiotherapy management - 7.
 Adhere to the professional standards of physiotherapy practice in terms of assessment, management, outcome measurement, and documentation - 8.
 Display a willingness to promote healthy lifestyle and convey health messages to clients - 9.
 Value the willingness to exercise autonomy while appreciating the challenges associated with delivering physiotherapy services - 10.
-Display the ability to practice in a safe, effective, non-discriminatory, inter- and multi-disciplinary manner - 11.
+Display the ability to practice in a safe, effective, non-discriminatory, inter- and multidisciplinary manner - 11.
 Demonstrate effective oral and written communication with clients, carers, and health professionals

 Course ILOs ILO1 ILO2 ILO3 ILO4 ILO5 ILO6 ILO7 ILO8 ILO9 ILO10 ILO11

-1. Evaluate clients from X
+1. Evaluate and plan х х х х х

+treatment for clients

-the perspective of
+from the perspective of

 optimal functioning as

 described by the

-International
+international

+classification of

+functioning disability